 Bahco 2600-22-Xt-Hp Handsaw Review

-The Bahco 2600-22-Xt-Hp Handsaw 22In is a good option as its stays sharp, has a nice thick blade and features a coating to reduce friction and prevent rust.
+The Bahco 2600-22-Xt-Hp 22″ Handsaw is a good wood saw option as its stays sharp, has a nice thick blade and features a coating to reduce friction and prevent rust.

-This saw is very easy to use as it has a thick blade which increases stability when cutting.
-It also has an anti-friction coating which makes sawing smoother and easier.
-In addition, the hardpoint XT teeth stay sharp even with quite heavy use on tough materials.
-The saw is ideal for use on timber, chipboard, hardboard and even plastics.
-The 10 PPI blade gives a nice clean cut with a reasonably smooth finish.
+This hand saw is very easy to use as it has a thick blade to increase stability when cutting.
+The hand saw also has an anti-friction coating which makes sawing smoother and easier.
+In addition, the hardpoint XT teeth stay sharp even when used on tough materials.
+The handsaw is ideal for use on timber, chipboard, hardboard and even plastics.
+The 10 ppi blade gives a nice clean cut with a reasonably smooth finish.
 The saw also features a soft grip for comfortable non-slip use.

-This saw is the ideal general purpose saw for most medium cutting tasks as it is easy and comfortable to use.
+This wood hand saw is the ideal general purpose saw for most medium cutting tasks as it is easy and comfortable to use.

 VIEW LATEST PRICE →